King's Buildings Campus

 5 Highers at AAAAA (by end of S5 preferred) including Maths at A plus English at National 5.
 Advanced Higher Maths highly recommended.

-Direct entry to year 2 is possible with 3 Advanced Highers at AAA including Maths.
+Direct entry to year 2 is possible with 3 Advanced Highers at AAA including Maths plus the above.
 A science subject is recommended.

 Widening Access entry: